 Best Weapons For Coyote Hunting

-In many cases a shot taken at a coyote will be at a distance in excess of 200 yards, potentially even more.
-In these situations the rifle you are using must have enough knockdown power to accommodate these distances and insure a clean kill.
+In many cases, a shot taken at a coyote will be at a distance in excess of 200 yards, potentially even more.
+In these situations, the rifle you are using must have enough knockdown power to accommodate these distances and ensure a clean kill.

 Flat Trajectory/High Velocity